model-checking/kani-verifier-blog/_posts/2023-04-30-writing-code-with-chatgpt-improve-it-with-kani.md

 Verification Time: 5.308244s
 ```

-The Kani proof saves us from spending a lot of time understanding the bit hack and convincing ourselves that the two implementations are equivalent.
+The result saves us from spending a lot of time understanding the bit hack and convincing ourselves that the two implementations are equivalent.

 ## Summary

-In this post, we showed how to generate programs with ChatGPT, how to verify generated code with Kani, and how to generate verified code with both ChatGPT and Kani.
+In this post, we showed how to generate programs with ChatGPT, how to verify generated code with Kani, and how to generate code that passes verification with both ChatGPT and Kani.
 With increasingly powerful code generation capabilities, software development is becoming more automated and accessible.
 However, as developers spend less time on implementation details, corner cases, and safety issues, their code becomes more susceptible to errors.
-For this reason, specifications may become more critical than ever, serving as the new ground truth in cases where developers no longer write code line by line.
 We believe program verifiers like Kani will play a critical role in ensuring the correctness of such code, revealing potential bugs, and helping developers fix them.